 This strategy has proven results and is a great alternative for scaling your content and increasing the reach of your publications.
 But how can you do this without being spammy?

-6) Handcraft Your Strategy
+6) Handcraft Your Strategy for Linkedin page / Linkedin profile

 The first and most important aspect of achieving better results is your content.
 Automation isn't a silver bullet that can by itself guarantee success.